 The released funds provided Tom with enough money to clear the £9,400 debts he and his wife had accrued and still have money left over for their planned emergency fund.

 Had Tom’s circumstances been a little different pension release may not have been suitable.
-For example, had he not been a bankrupt he may have been able to restructure his debts into one larger amount over a longer period, this would have achieved reducing the monthly cost of his debts, which in turn meant he could live within his means and therefore not required to unlock his pension.
+For example, had he not been a bankrupt he may have been able to restructure his debts into one larger amount over a longer period, this would have achieved reducing the monthly cost of his debts, which in turn meant he could live within his means and therefore not require to unlock his pension.
 Or had his pensions been a company pension scheme the loss of what he would have otherwise got at retirement might have been too much to justify taking some cash out of his pension early.

 Need advice on how to access your pension to pay off debt?